Lew-Engineering/libvxi11/README.md

 local Ethernet network.

-In fact, using an E5810A/B with this library is one of the easiest ways of talking to GPIB instruments on a Mac.
+In fact, using an E5810A/B with this library is one of the easiest ways of talking to GPIB instruments on a Mac or a Linux PC, including the Raspberry Pi.
 No drivers are needed; simply link this library to your program.
-Also, since the E5810A/B is on your network, multiple Macs can connect to multiple GPIB devices at the same time.
+Also, since the E5810A/B is on your network, multiple computers can connect to multiple GPIB devices at the same time.
 And unlike USB GPIB interfaces, you are not tethered by a USB cable.
-You can control your GPIB instruments from any Mac anywhere in your lab.
+You can control your GPIB instruments from any Mac or Linux computer anywhere in your lab.

 The RPC protocol for VXI-11 is taken from the following document authored by the VXIbus Consortium, Inc.: